(CNN) -- Funeral services will be held Monday morning for a Texas man who died at a baseball game last week.

-Stone was buried Monday in his hometown of Brownwood, Texas.
-The 39-year-old firefighter fell to his death Thursday while trying to catch a ball at a Rangers game.
+Shannon Stone will be buried in his hometown of Brownwood, Texas.
+The 39-year-old firefighter fell to his death Thursday while trying to catch a ball at a Texas Rangers game.

 Ronnie Hargis was seated in the stands near Stone and tried unsuccessfully to save him.